AGU-Data-System/AGU-Data-System/code/jvm/README.md

 - [config](src/main/kotlin/aguDataSystem/server/http/config) - Contains the configuration class of the application;
 - [controllers](src/main/kotlin/aguDataSystem/server/http/controllers) - Contains the controllers of the application.
-    - [/agu](src/main/kotlin/aguDataSystem/server/http/controllers/agu) - Contains the controller for the AGU classes as well as the input and output models.
-        - [/models](src/main/kotlin/aguDataSystem/server/http/controllers/agu/models) - Contains the input and output
+    - [/models](src/main/kotlin/aguDataSystem/server/http/controllers/models) - Contains the input and output models for data operations.
-          models
-          for data operations.
     - [/media](src/main/kotlin/aguDataSystem/server/http/controllers/media) - Contains the Problem class for the errors that are used in the application.

 ### Service Layer